HeatherFlux/Arduino-sensor-data-logger/README.txt

-<h1>Startup guide for using the Arduino with your ethernet shield's SD card slot to collect and save data from HAB launches.</h1>
+##Startup guide for using the Arduino with your ethernet shield's SD card slot to collect and save data from HAB launches.

 Parts
 - Arduino Uno
 - Ethernet Shield